lr-m/lr-m.github.io/static/media/co-2023-08-02-modding-xbox-360-with-rgh.6d9acf6b7c53aa4a3d63.md

   - It is the central hub for accessing all of the Xbox 360 software, settings, playing games, etc.
 - Bootloader:
   - The bootloader is a small piece of code stored in the NAND, it is one of the first things to be executed when the Xbox is powered on.
-  - Its primary purpose is to initiate the boot pocess, and load the kernel into memory for execution.
+  - Its primary purpose is to initiate the boot process, and load the kernel into memory for execution.

 ![console.jpg](/assets/images/xbox_360_rgh/nand.jpg)